UTD-FAST-Lab/NDSAStudy/README.md

 ```
 This command outputs the detected additional nondeterminisms to the `scripts/analysis/results/non_determinism_2` folder.

-We run this script for all compatible analysis tool/benchmark combinations for Strategy II, as described in the previous section.
+We run this script for all compatible analysis tool/benchmark combinations for Strategy II.
+This includes running Soot, FlowDroid, Amandroid, and TAJS on their respective benchmarks.

 The results from all the above steps correspond to those presented in Tables V and VI.